 Mental Health Counseling Services

 The Mental Health and Wellness Center (MHWC) provides programming and supports surrounding mental health services.
-We offer mental health counseling as well as crisis support for current LCC students.
+We offer mental health clinical counseling as well as crisis support for current LCC students.
+Students can make long or short term individual appointments with a clinician, or participate in the below support groups and workshops.
+All services are confidential and free of charge.

-To make an appointment with the MHWC, please see our contact information.
+To make an appointment with the MHWC you can call or email the Center, please see our contact information.

 New students that would like to make ongoing appointments with the MHWC must fill out the following forms and return them before an appointment can be made.
 These can be returned electronically by email at this time.
 For assistance with these forms, please call or email the Center.